Tenement: Poland

-Kamienica (plural kamienice) is a Polish term describing a type of residential tenement building made of brick or stone, with at least two floors.
+Kamienica (plural: kamienice) is a Polish term describing a type of residential tenement building made of brick or stone, with at least two floors.
+Word "kamienica" in Polish language literally means "stone building" and derives from the Polish word kamień (stone) and dates from the 15th century.

 There are two basic types: one designed as a single-family residence, which existed until the 1800s (a burgher house), and the other designed as multi-family housing, which emerged in the 19th century and was the basic type of housing in cities.

 From the architectural point of view, the word is usually used to describe a building that abuts other similar buildings forming the street frontage, in the manner of a terraced house.
 The ground floor often consists of shops and other businesses, while the upper floors are apartments, oftentimes spanning the entire floor.
-Kamienice have large windows in the front, but not in the side walls, since the buildings are close together.

-The first type of kamienica is most prevalent especially in centers of historical cities such as Kraków, Poznań, Wrocław, and Toruń, whereas the second type is most prominent in Łódź.
-City which is known for beautiful kamienice in Art Nouveau style is Bydgoszcz.
-The name derives from the Polish word kamień (stone) and dates from the 15th century.
+Kamienice have large windows in the front, but not in the side walls, since the buildings are close together.The first type of kamienica is most prevalent especially in centers of historical cities such as Kraków, Poznań, Wrocław and Toruń, whereas the second type is most prominent in Łódź – city of neogothic factories and eclectic or Art Nouveau residences and tenements.
+Other city which is known for beautiful kamienice in Art Nouveau style is also Bydgoszcz.

 Late 19th century and early 20th century kamienice often took form of city palaces with ornamental facades, high floors and spacious, representative and heavily decorated interiors.
 Later in the 20th century, especially after the Second World War, large apartments would be divided into several smaller flats due to general lack of habitable space caused by vast destruction of cities, thus lowering the generally high standard of living in so-called grand city tenements (kamienice wielkomiejskie).
 Examples of kamienice include Korniakt Palace and Black Kamienica in Lviv.